-The impact of adopting this new revenue recognition guidance in the first quarter of 2011 is that the Company recognized approximately \$0.7 million in revenue and profit before tax that otherwise would have been recognized in future periods under the previous revenue recognition guidance.
+The impact of adopting this new revenue recognition guidance, including arrangements that were materially modified, in the first nine months of 2011 is that the Company recognized approximately \$4.2 million in revenue and expenses of approximately \$0.9 million that otherwise would have been recognized in future periods under the previous revenue recognition guidance.
 Based on the amounts involved, the timing of when this revenue would have been recognized under the previous revenue recognition rules, and the current backlog of arrangements, the Company believes the adoption of this accounting guidance will not have a material impact on the Company's financial statements for the year ended December 31, 2011.
 ESP will be analyzed on an annual basis or more frequently if management deems it likely that changes in the estimated selling prices have occurred.